 As we lightly touched on, the weather and natural beauty in Sydney inspire outdoor adventures, both extreme and introspective.
 NSW is a bushwalker’s heaven with loads of beautiful and popular trails.

 Public transport is an easy way to explore many of Sydney’s surf beaches, calm beaches and inlets.

-From September to May the water is warm enough to swim in and, unlike most beach destination in the world, many beaches have protected ocean pools.
-If you’re a sailor, you’ll find yourself in good company.
+From September to May the water is warm enough to swim in and, unlike most beach destinations in the world, many beaches have protected ocean pools.

 The NSW Snowy Mountains, about a five-hour drive from Sydney, offer skiing for three months of the year.